mittwald/kubernetes-replicator/README.md

 - Set the value `grantClusterAdmin`to `true`, which grants the service account admin privileges.
 This is set to `false` by default, as having a service account with that level of access might be undesirable due to the potential security risks attached.

 - Set the lists of needed api groups and resources explicitely.
-The values `serviceAccount.apiGroups` and `serviceAccount.resources` can be used to specify which privileges the replicator is allowed to handle.
+These can be specified using the value `privileges`. `privileges` is a map that contains pairs of api group and resource lists.

   Example: